 In order to estimate the extent of the positive outcomes the Trust achieves, the survey evidence is combined with the number of people receiving grants.
-The survey asks grant recipients whether their energy debt caused them various

-35 See The SROI Network (2012), 'A Guide to Social Return on Investment' for an introduction. types of problems (for example, mental health problems like stress and depression).
+The survey asks grant recipients whether their energy debt caused them various types of problems (for example, mental health problems like stress and depression).
 The proportion of respondents reporting each problem was multiplied by the number of people receiving an award; this gave the total number of people the Trust could potentially help with each effect brought on by fuel debt.